ruszkiew/sdwan/README.md

 ## ENVIRONMENT VARIABLES

-The script will use environmental values to target the SDWAN environment.
+The script will use Environmental Values to target the SDWAN environment.

  * SDWAN_IP=<vmanage_ip>